GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/agents/reasoning_engine/ag2/README.md

-# AG2 Multi-Agent Research Notebook: Overview
+# AG2 Multi-Agent Research Notebook on Vertex AI Reasoning Engine

 This notebook provides a practical demonstration of utilizing the AG2 (formerly Autogen) framework, a framework for developing and deploying multi-agent AI systems, with Vertex AI's Reasoning Engine to conduct collaborative research using multiple AI agents.
 This notebook demonstrates the following key features: